 IHC Art Awards - Terms and conditions

 Artists must have an intellectual disability or an intellectual disability and autism and must be a New Zealand citizen or a permanent resident of New Zealand aged 13 years or older at the time of entry.

-Artists DO NOT have to be using IHC / IDEA Services.
+Artists DO NOT have to be using IHC, IDEA Services or Choices NZ services.
 The artwork must have been completed by the artist listed on the entry form, with minimal help from others.
 Group artworks will not be accepted.

 Maximum size is 2m x 3m, or in the case of sculpture / craft no larger than 1m x 1m x 1m.

 Only one artwork per artist may be entered.
 Group artworks will not be accepted.
 The work must have been completed in the last 12 (twelve) months, with minimal help from others, to be eligible.

 Diptychs and triptych artworks (ie; two or three panels that make up one artwork and not two or more individual pieces) will be accepted.
 A series of artworks will not be accepted unless they are framed as one piece and fits within the artwork sizing stated above.

-The selection of finalists and awarding of first, second and third place winners is made by a panel of three judges.
-The decision will be final and no correspondence will be entered into.
-A further prize; a People's Choice award will be selected through online voting.
+The selection of finalists and awarding of first, second, third and the Youth Award winners is made by a panel of three judges.
+The decision will be final, and no correspondence will be entered into.
+A further prize; the L'affare People's Choice Award will be selected through online voting.

-All artworks must be submitted and received online by 4.00pm on Friday 31 May 2019.
+All artworks must be submitted and received online by 31 May 2021.
 Late entries will not be accepted.

 All artists must be willing to participate in publicity or media stories and agree to the publication or reproduction of their work by IHC at any time to promote this and future Art Awards for people with intellectual disabilities, without payment of any fee, royalty or commission.

-If your artwork is selected as one of the top 100 artworks please send your artwork to IHC framed or mounted for exhibition.
+If your artwork is selected as part of the top 100, please send your artwork to IHC framed or mounted.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, please view the hanging instructional video on the IHC website.

 Please be realistic when setting sale prices.
 Finalists need to be aware that their work may reach a higher price at auction, but this is not guaranteed.
 Artworks should be priced depending on the following:

 All entries are submitted at the sole risk of the artists.
 IHC accepts no liability for any loss or damage and shall not be required to provide insurance cover or cover the costs of damage to artworks.